niall-m/Udemy/microservices/notes.md

             - (don't forget @types for cookie-session & jsonwebtoken)
           - although anyone can see the jwt payload, by verifying the signature with the _signing key_, we can ensure the payload has not been altered
             - need to secretly share the signing key with all consuming services with docker/kubernetes
+      - cookie-session turns session object into a string,
+        - cookie-session middleware then sends cookie back to users browser inside response `set-cookie` header
     - k8s secrets
       - create `Secret` type object, load into each container hosting consuming services as an environment variable
         - add secret to respective deployment config files